Driverless Cars Not Proven To Be Safer

 The safety issue might not matter anyway.
 In the next 10 to 15 years, I believe the average consumer will be depending on taxi-like automated vehicles, figuring that cars are risky no matter who – or what – is driving them.

 And since the cars will be in a constant state of technological improvement for at least the next couple decades, they will be too costly for average consumers to own, insure, maintain and repair.
-Already, minor fixes, such as replacing a driver’s side mirror, costs more than the typical $500 insurance deductible due to all the connecting sensors.
+Already, minor fixes, such as replacing a driver’s side mirror, cost more than the typical $500 insurance deductible due to all the connecting sensors.

 My hope is Americans and public policy makers will demand greater transparency from technology companies.
 Automated vehicle technology is just one more area where consumers should know more.